 The Duane Reade nearby is covered with signs saying "Welcome Elliott Pharmacy Customers," as they snatch up another mom-and-pop.

 I always liked the pharmacy's signage and have taken a few pictures of it over the years.
 I especially liked the words "Ethical Apothecary" written in gold leaf on the door--long before gold leaf and the word "apothecary" were trendy.

-I also liked how Elliott's stood stoic next to the Warshaw pharmacy, another holdout, its old sign announcing it's been there since 1928--just a baby next to 113-year-old Elliott.
+I also liked how Elliott's stood stoic next to the Warshaw hardware store, another holdout, its old sign announcing it's been there since 1928--just a baby next to 113-year-old Elliott.

 How does it happen, time and again?
 A New York City business survives for eons, a whole century and more--through two World Wars, the Great Depression, the high crime and economic doldrums of the 1970s--only to vanish at the same time that so many other long-term survivors are vanishing, in the span of a single decade.

 This time in New York will be remembered as a mass extinction, like the Cretaceous-Tertiary event, a die-off when so much life just suddenly disappeared.